miklevin/MikeLev.in/_posts/2024-11-09-jupyter-notebooks-to-markdown.md

 something repeatedly makes you better at the real thing.
 Hey Perplexity, What's that thing about baseball players imagining hitting the ball in their head?

-Perplexity: The concept of baseball players imagining hitting the ball in their heads relates to the mental and visual strategies they employ while batting.
+**Perplexity**: The concept of baseball players imagining hitting the ball in their heads relates to the mental and visual strategies they employ while batting.
 This involves not just the physical act of hitting but also significant cognitive processes that aid in anticipating and reacting to a pitched ball.

 ## Visual Tracking in Batting